 Licensed School Nurses (LSN)

-Mahtomedi has one full-time LSN that is assigned to our school district and one part-time LSN assigned to the high school.
+Mahtomedi has one full-time LSN that is assigned to our school district and one part-time LSN assigned to the high school and middle school.
 The amount of time spent at each school varies depending on the number of students enrolled, the specialized health procedures required by the students, and the number of students receiving Special Education.

 School nurses are licensed by the Minnesota Department of Education.
 A bachelor's degree in Nursing with Registered Nurse licensure and Public Health Nursing Certification is required to obtain a school nurse license.